Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Amplitudes and Cross Sections

 Thus, the ratio between BSM and SM is approximately

 From~\autoref{eq:amp-ratio} we find that, the BSM contribution to the total amplitude will be enhanced relative to the SM one at high energy.
+Let's stop and analyze the physical reasons behind~\autoref{eq:amp-ratio}.
 By a naive dimensional analysis, the amplitude for $2\to3$ process will scale as $1/(\rm GeV)$.
 For the SM contributions, combining the energy dependence from the propagator and 3-point vertices, it scales as $\frac{v}{E^2}$ with the energy coming from the propagator.
 On the other hand, the BSM contribution has a different leading energy behavior -- it remains constant as ($\frac{v}{\Lambda^2}$) due to: (a) 5-point scalar vertices as shown in~\autoref{fig:contact} from $\mathcal{O}_6$, giving dependence on $c_6$; (b) The cancellation between energy suppression from propagators and energy increase from momentum dependence in 3/4-point vertices from $\mathcal{O}_{\Phi_1}$, giving dependence on $c_{\Phi_1}$.
 Although this enhancement of the BSM contribution from $c_{\Phi_1}$ relative to SM one applies to many processes, it is not the case for $c_6$, which depends crucially on the 5-point scalar vertices coming solely from $\mathcal{O}_6$.
 Since $\mathcal{O}_6$ is also the only source for 6-point scalar vertices, this sensitivity of amplitude to BSM physics for $c_6$ also applies to $2\rightarrow 4$ VBS processes.
 In comparison, 4-point scalar vertices can come from both SM and higher dimensional operators, therefore the amplitude of $2\rightarrow 2$ VBS does not have the behavior of~\autoref{eq:ASM_ABSM} for $c_6$.

 There is also a subtlety that's related to the so-called soft-collinear singularities that originate from propagators reaching (close to) to the poles, see, for example, \cite{Kinoshita:1962ur,Lee:1964is,Sterman:1977wj,Sterman:1986aj,Dawson:1984gx,Chen:2016wkt}.

 After integrating over phase space, those singularities result in logarithmic enhancement to the cross sections which will change the behavior in~\autoref{eq:amp-ratio} and can reduce the sensitivities to the Wilson coefficients.
 Hence those singularities require careful treatments which we will discuss in the next section.